 It’s no secret that I love Thai food.
 The flavours and scents of the Thai kitchen are among my favourite in the world, with the perfect balance of sweet, spicy, sour and salty transporting me directly to the streets of Bangkok.
-One of the best known of all Thai street food has to be Tod Mun Pla or Thai Fish Cakes.
+I’ve got a lot of favourites but near the top of the list is Tod Mun Pla or Thai Fish Cakes.

 Living pretty far from the ocean for most of the year I tend to make my Quick Thai Fish Cakes with frozen fish fillets.
 If you are lucky enough to live near the ocean or a good source of fresh fish then use your favourite variety, each fish will have a subtly different and delicious flavour.

 Thai Fishcakes are great to make in advance (Party Hosts, Take note)

 Quick Thai Fish Cakes keep for 2-3 days in the fridge and can be gently reheated in a low oven if you’d like to make them in advance, though they are so quick to make I usually whip them up fresh!
 Just be sure to heat them gently for the best results.
 The Spicy Dipping Sauce will keep for days.

 I always order a plate of fish cakes as a starter whenever we eat in a Thai restaurant, what’s your favourite Thai starter?
 Let me know in the comments below! xJ

 Can I make Quick Thai Fish Cakes in advance?

 I find that fish cakes taste best when made fresh, though you can make them up an hour or two in advance, or cook them and reheat them – they’ll keep about 3 days in the fridge.